| Rated Voltage / phase || 2.7 V |

 of Lewihe Play

 models.
-Unlike other steppers available, our design includes a 70cm length cable and a 4-wire crimped connector compatible with the vast majority of electronics, from RAMPS
+Unlike other steppers available, our design includes a 30cm length cable compatible with the vast majority of electronics, from RAMPS

 and Sanguinololu to Megatronics.